Create Reusable Subcomponents by Using Atomic Subcharts

-An atomic subchart is a graphical object that helps you to create standalone subcomponents in a Stateflow® chart.
-Atomic subcharts are supported only in Stateflow charts in Simulink® models.
+An atomic subchart is a graphical object that helps you to create independent subcomponents in a Stateflow® chart.
+Atomic subcharts are not supported in standalone Stateflow charts in MATLAB®.

 Atomic subcharts allow for:

-Ease of team development for people working on different parts of the same chart.
+Ease of team development when multiple people are working on different parts of the same chart

 This example illustrates the difference between a normal subchart and an atomic subchart.